Swara Bhasker On The Current Phase Of Bollywood: With Bollywood, ‘Pappufication’ Has Happened

 While talking to India Today, Swara Bhasker said, "I don't know it's kind of a strange comparison but I am reminded of Rahul Gandhi.
 Everyone kept calling him pappu, so now everybody believes it.
 I have met him and he is a perfectly intelligent and articulate man.
 With Bollywood also, this 'pappufication' has happened."

-She also shared her thoughts north vs south cinema debate and said everyone is blaming Bollywood for people not coming to the theater, but she does not feel that it is true.
+She also shared her thoughts about the north vs south cinema debate and said that everyone is blaming Bollywood for people not coming to the theatres, but she does not feel that it is true.

 While elaborating her point, she said, "The first reason and this I am quoting Anurag [Kashyap], I heard him say this in an interview and it made perfect sense to me.
 He said, 'the country is going through an economic slump' and film is a leisure activity and no one wants to spend money on leisure when things otherwise are so costly."